 On June 1, 1975 the Missouri Committee for Agriculture-ARB hired Ms. Jerri Sloan, a University agriculture journalism graduate to assume full-time responsibilities as the committee secretary which was housed with the agriculture editors on the University of Missouri-Columbia campus.
 Agricultural editor at the time, Dick Lee, devoted much time and support to the committee's efforts.

 The Centennial Farm project awarded certificates to persons owning farms that had been in the same family for 100 years or more.
 A total of 2,850 Missouri farm owners in 105 of Missouri's 114 counties were recognized as Centennial Farm owners.

-Long-term family farm owners who were not able to take part in the 1976 or 1986 events still wanted recognition, so the College and MU Extension planned for annual updates.
-The program has continued with 100 or more farms being recognized each year.
+Long-term family farm owners who were not able to take part in the 1976 or 1986 events still wanted recognition, so CAFNR and MU Extension planned for annual updates.
+The program has continued with about 200 farms being recognized each year.

 See complete list below of all Century Farms that have been recognized through 2022.